Ecommerce Metrics Dashboard: 21 KPIs to Track

 What are KPIs and why are they important?

 Key performance indicators (KPIs) are the metrics most relevant and valuable to your business.
 There are common KPIs across all industries, but each business has unique KPIs to track and analyze on a regular basis to improve their product, service, or engagement with customers.

 All KPIs are metrics; not all metrics are KPIs.

 This is an important distinction.
 The most valuable metrics to businesses are KPIs, and should be monitored regularly and closely.
 Once you pinpoint which metrics are most relevant to your industry, add them to your list of KPIs to track regularly.

-To make understanding and applying these KPIs easier, we’ve broken them down into 4 main categories (jump down to any one that applies to your business most!):
+To understand and apply these KPIs easier, we broke them down into 4 main categories (jump down to any one that applies to your business most!):